Representation in Real Estate

 Information Equality

-One of the primary concerns for a home buyer in a dual agency arrangement is the issue of information flow.
-In a traditional buyer-agent relationship, the agent is the advocate, providing critical market insights, property history, and negotiating strategies.
-In a dual agency scenario, the agent becomes a mediator for the transaction.
-The agent divulging information that may benefit one party over the other.
+One of the primary concerns for a home buyer in a dual agency arrangement is the issue of clear communication and information.
+In a traditional buyer-agent relationship, the agent is the advocate, giving critical market insights, property history, and negotiating on the buyers behalf and best interest.

 The Issue of Transparency